sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 On the right, we have three main panels: `Inspector`, `Console` and `Tasks`.
 In the Console area we can see code errors or printed values, this allows us to debug our script.

 <img align="center" src="../images/intro-gee/fig7.png" vspace="10" width="700">

+### Introduction to JavaScript (JS) for the Code Editor
+JavaScript (JS) is a programming language used to write and debug code, visualize data, and develop online applications in GEE.
+The Python language is also available, however we will focus on JS as it is the most developed and easiest programming language to use when getting started.

+JS has a simple syntax and can be divided into functions.
+Main JS reserved words and commands that you will want to be familiar with are:

+- *var*: to declare new variables or functions
+- *Import* and *Export*: to import and export datasets
+- *addLayer*: to visualize new data layers in the map panel.
+- *function*: to create a new function that performs a specific task
+- *map*: to apply a function to all images in an image collection
+- *clip*: to cut a raster or vector layer by a geometry or polygon

 ## Exercise: my first script